TheFartingFerrets/Prototype_Physics/README.md

 * Add rotating and flipping to the currently draggable objects
 * Build prototype "World" with a minimum of 4 levels.
 * Build/generate the level in the LevelLoader
+* Have 2 Main objective each level:
+  - Use less than 2 objects
+  - Complete the level in x minutes/seconds
+  - Dont use the Portals
+  - Dont use x
+  -

 Level Objects
 =================